 - The bar with the highest amplitude values throughout the Road Test represents the group of parts on the vehicle responsible for the vibration.

 - Touching any bar on the bar graph will cause context-sensitive diagnostic and repair information for that specific type of vibration.

-- OPTIONAL VIEW: You can also select the Live Data view at the bottom right of the screen to view a table showing frequency and the amplitude levels for the various rotating part groups on the vehicle as well as their vibration order.
-In the example below a frequency of 12.5Hz is highlighted red in the first column.
+- OPTIONAL VIEW: You can also select the Live Data view at the bottom right of the screen to view a table showing frequency and the amplitude levels for the various rotating part groups on the vehicle and their vibration order.
+In the example below, a frequency of 12.5Hz is highlighted red in the first column.

 - Red text indicates tire speed related vibrations,